 Arun Shourie writes in his book Institutions in the Janata Phase that the policemen and the bureaucrats had won in this case.
 He noted:

 “This strength of the rulers is, in fact, a weakness.
 For this is precisely how the bourgeois Rule of Law destroys itself.
 On the one side, seeing its operations, the poor perceive no stake in it; therefore, they never rise to its defence.
-On the other, individual adventurers in the ruling class violate the law for their own aggrandisement.”
+On the other hand, individual adventurers in the ruling class violate the law for their own aggrandisement.”

 Are things any different today?